Kaito Ono: Move to super welterweight

+REBELS champion

 Ono challenged Hinata for the REBELS Black Super Welterweight Championship at REBELS ～The FINAL～ on February 28, 2021, the last REBELS event to be held.
 He captured the title by majority decision, with scores of 30–28, 29–28 and 29–29.
 A month later, REBELS was merged with KNOCK OUT and Ono was promoted to the status of KNOCK OUT Super Welterweight champion.

 Ono faced the one-time K-1 super welterweight title challenger Mohan Dragon in a -68 kg catchweight bout at Shoot Boxing 2021 act.2 on April 10, 2021.
 He won the fight by unanimous decision.

 Ono returned to super welterweight to face Sho Kogane at Shoot Boxing 2021 act.3 on June 20, 2021.
 He won the fight by unanimous decision, sweeping every round on all three of the judges' scorecards.

 Ono faced Chansuk VertexGym at Shoot Boxing 2021 act.4 on September 4, 2021.
 He won the fight by unanimous decision, with all three judges scoring the bout 30–29 in his favor.

 Ono was booked to face Masashi Nakajima at RISE WORLD SERIES 2021 Osaka on November 14, 2021.
 He won the fight by unanimous decision, with all three judges awarding him a 30-26 scorecard.

 Ono faced Joe Fellowgym at SHOOT BOXING 2021 Champion Carnival on December 26, 2021.
 He twice knocked Joe down with a right hook in the second round, which forced the referee to wave the fight off.

 Ono faced Chuchai Hadesworkout in a -71 kg catchweight bout at SHOOT BOXING 2022 act.1 on February 13, 2022.
 He won the fight by a third-round knockout, stopping Chuchai with a left hook to the body at the 2:21 minute mark of the round.